setalosas/beefx/README.md

 So as a simple solution it can run on the youtube.com domain.
 This repo is also a Chrome extension - you have to load into Chrome with the 'Load unpacked' option on the chrome://extensions page.

 There is a normal mode when you click on the bee in the bottom left corner and a full takeover mode if you click with the Shift key held down.
 This is useful because it kills the complete youtube page (it needs quite a lot resources).

+So currently the playground can be used with local audio files, youtube videos and also with STEMs (parallel tracks for a song).

+# Installation

+This is an unreleased library, you can download the repo and try it (the index.html gives you a static site, the manifest allows you to use it as a Chrome extension on Youtube.

+Note: no dependencies, so you don't have to install anything.
+No external libraries of frameworks used, it's pure ES6 Javascript and this repo contains every line of code used in the library or the playground.
+(Ok, there is one exception: we include the Youtube API for the Youtube embeds of course.)

+.